‘Shining Day Ibu’

 I worked out that I have visited Indonesia about twenty times since then, both for holidays and wonderful working assignments, both our daughters ended up studying at UGM University in Jogyakarta for a year and being fluent in the language, and our travels further afield in Indonesia have taken us to the shores of Lake Meninjau in Sumatra, snorkelling on the Bunaken Islands of northern Sulawesi, climbing to the top of Borobudur in Java to salute the sun, stalking the prehistoric Komodo Dragons on the islands off Flores and travelling up the Mahakem River in Borneo to the Dyak villages.
 How lucky am I?
 How fortunate that I went to Bali before there were any luxury hotels and the movie ‘Eat, Pray, Love’ and before it got loved to death.

 Indonesian cuisine is not as well known as other Asian food, but it deserves to up there with the best of them.
 I’ll give you a quote from one of the top writers about Balinese food – resident Janet de Neefe (ex Melbourne) The Food of my Island Home and Rice.
 Janet, and her Balinese husband Ketut, own and run a restaurant (Indus), cafe (Casa Luna) and guest house (Honeymoon) all in Ubud.
-Janet was also instrumental in setting up the very successful Ubud Writer’s Festival – her next venture is a cooking tour of the Spice Islands off Flores.
+Janet was also instrumental in setting up the very successful Ubud Writers’ Festival – her next venture is a cooking tour of the Spice Islands (which I ended up going on) and the Komodo Islands off Flores (where I have also been).
 If I want to know anything about Indonesian cuisine, I go to her.
+This is what Janet has to say about the traditional staple of Indonesian cuisine nasi campur – meaning mixed rice of which this satay is often a part.

 Nasi campur is in fact nothing out of the ordinary, but simply the nourishing daily fare that is prepared in every home, food stalls and markets in every Balinese village.
 The selection of toppings is determined by the bountiful range of seasonal produce available.
 Since I moved to Bali I have eaten nasi campur nearly every day and I will never tire of it.
-It pretty well sums up Indonesia: small islands of food brought together by steamed rice.
-(Literally translated it means mixed rice).”
+It pretty well sums up Indonesia: small islands of food brought together by steamed rice.”

 500 gm chicken mince (can be pork or chunky white fish)

-2 tbs desiccated coconut that has been soaked in water for an hour and then squeezed out.
+2 tbsp desiccated coconut that has been soaked in water for an hour and then squeezed out.

 2 cloves crushed garlic